 Perot Museum of Nature and Science, 2201 N....
 Field Street, Dallas, Texas 75201.

-It just opened almost three years ago and it's the most amazing hands-on classroom that's fun as well as educational.
-Indoor and outdoor stations with 17 galleries focused on science and nature.
+This is an indoor and outdoor hands-on classroom with 17 galleries focused on science and nature.
 Outside kids are immersed in nature as they stroll along the boardwalk, roam through the grass tunnel, explore a full acre of wetlands, cross through the tree canopy along the Texas Skywalk and explore under a waterfall.
-Indoors the Discovery Center introduces technology to enhance a plant and soil lab station, and allows children to solve a C.S.I-style mystery in a mini 3-D theater.
+Indoors the Discovery Center introduces technology to enhance a plant and soil lab station and allows children to solve a C.S.I-style mystery in a mini 3-D theater.
 How cool is that?

 8525 Garland Road, Dallas 214-515-6615

 Six Flags Over Texas will open for its 55th season on Saturday, March 5, 2016.
-Purchase your discounted online ticket for $19.99, plus tax, Visit your favorite coasters, including the award-winning JUSTICE LEAGUE: Battle for Metropolis; Titan; BATMAN The Ride; and New Texas Giant.
-The special online ticket offer for Opening Weekend is valid for Saturday or Sunday, March 5 or March 6.
+Visit your favorite coasters, including the award-winning JUSTICE LEAGUE: Battle for Metropolis; Titan; BATMAN The Ride; and New Texas Giant.
+The special online ticket offer for Opening Weekend is valid on Saturday or Sunday, March 5 or March 6.

 The park will re-open for Spring Break March 10- March 20 to allow thrill seekers of all ages to let their hair down and not only enjoy coasters but also live entertainment.
 From karaoke to local and party band performances, Six Flags Over Texas will have musical tunes running through the park both day and night.

 Camp times are from 9 am to 1 pm Monday-Friday.
-Cost is $55/day.
 Kids can sign up for as many days as they would like.

 Instructors will show you how.
 You don't have to just jump.
 (I'm leaving this to you brave kids.)